 Members’ area

-“It’s not just an impactful accreditation programme, but an approach which makes good business sense to unlock the potential of women in the workforce.”
+“Not just an impactful accreditation programme but an approach which makes good business sense to unlock the potential of women in the workforce who are safe and achieving their potential.”

 Aberdeen City Council